MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 #### Guidelines

 You'll have to create a new version of the base application using Visual Studio Code.
-In general, follow the guidelines at [developer/devenv-publish-code-customization](developer/devenv-publish-code-customization.md),but make the following modifications for this scenario:
+In general, follow the guidelines at [Publishing Code-Customized Base Application](../developer/devenv-publish-code-customization.md), but make the following modifications for this scenario:

 1. Modify the app.json file to include the following changes: